top of page

 Typically, in most breeds, there isn’t a huge difference in personality between males and females.

-In our cattery, females usually weigh between 4–6 pounds, while males average 6–8 pounds.
+females usually weigh between 4–6 pounds,

 When it comes to personality, we often recommend a male Devon Rex for first-time owners or homes with children.
 Generally, males tend to be a bit calmer than females.
 Our females are often “busy bees,” always exploring and getting into things.
 They usually have a favorite person in the household that they gravitate toward.
 While they still love cuddles, they prefer to make sure there’s nothing interesting—or mischievous—to investigate before settling down.